adnissen/atci/README.md

    - Configure paths to required tools (or let the app download them automatically on M-series Macs)
    - Choose and download an AI model for transcription

 That's it!
-Drop video files (MP4, MOV, MKV) into your watch directories and Autotranscript will automatically process them.
+Drop video files (MP4, MOV, MKV) into your watch directories and ATCI will automatically process them.

-## ⚙️ Configuration File (.atconfig)
+## ⚙️ Configuration File (.atciconfig)

-The application stores its configuration in a `.atconfig` file in your home directory.
+The application stores its configuration in a `.atciconfig` file in your home directory.
 This JSON file contains the following properties:

 ```json
 {